 If you take the tablets out of the pack they may not keep well.

-Keep your tablets in a cool dry place where the temperature stays below 30 degrees C.
+Keep your tablets in a cool dry place where the temperature stays below 25°C.

 Heat and dampness can destroy some medicines.

-If your doctor tells you to stop taking Noten, or your tablets have passed their expiry date,
+If your doctor tells you to stop taking this medicine, or the expiry date has passed,

-ask your pharmacist what to do with any that are left over.
+ask your pharmacist what to do with any medicine that is left over.